February 23, 2022

 An M17 delivered from SIG Sauer to Defense Logistics Agency Distribution in Anniston, Alabama who in turn delivered it to the 320th Field Artillery, 1st Battalion, Bravo Battery at Fort Campbell, Kentucky, where it served for two years.

-Another option would be to find a surplus M17.
+Another option would be to find M17 surplus pistols.
 Just after the delivery of the 100,000th M17 to the military, Sig Sauer announced that they would be releasing a limited number of early-run pistols that saw service with the U.S. Army.

 Considering these pistols were fielded, the condition varies piece by piece with some displaying bonafide use-related wear.
 They come in the proper brown cardboard boxes and include a Sig Sauer certificate of authenticity.
 On top of that, one can go through some bureaucratic hurdles and obtain a data sheet through the FOIA (Freedom of Information Act) service, which details your pistols history from its initial departure from the Sig Sauer factory, through its service life, and beyond.